In honor of Queen's 50th anniversary March, 2021 to March, 2022, I'm reposting a blog I wrote inspired by the biopic “Bohemian Rhapsody.”

 After this groundbreaking time, when Bohemian Rhapsody was recorded, Freddie confesses to his beloved Mary that he’s bisexual.
 But he quickly assures Mary he still loves her, too.
 He still wants them to be together.
 Mary is utterly crushed.
 She can’t accept the implications.
 Their engagement ends.
 Freddie, too, is heartbroken by the loss, but by now, he’s tasted the forbidden fruit and the intoxication of creative brilliance and fame.
 Still, Mary and Freddie remain very close, and Freddie even buys Mary a house next door until she eventually gets married, over which Freddie clearly suffers.

-Sex , substances and success can be BIG potholes.
+Sex , substances and success are BIG potholes.

 I don’t want to comment on Freddie’s sexual orientation.
 It’s not the point.
 And does it really matter?
 Didn’t Adam and Eve betray God for knowledge?
 Haven’t I betrayed God for ambition, alcohol, cheese and chocolate?